How-to

 In my last article about Svelte, I talked about the advantages in general and how you can implement your first components, import them or display dynamic data.
 If you are new to Svelte, you should read my article “Why you should try Svelte”.

 Today we talk about the cosmos of events in Svelte.
-I will cover DOMDocument Object Model
+I will cover DOM

 -Events, Custom Events or Component Events “and a bit about the tricky parts.”.